1969 Major League Baseball season

+New commissioner

+Bowie Kuhn was named the 5th commissioner of baseball at the start of the season replacing previous commissioner William Eckert.
+Eckert was forced out by the owners in December 1968 mainly because of his refusal to cancel games in the wake of the assassinations of Robert Kennedy and Martin Luther King Jr. and for his refusal to help the owners during a player strike they anticipated was around the corner.
+Kuhn was named interim commissioner during that time and became the official commissioner by the start of the season.
+Kuhn remains the youngest ever commissioner of baseball, being only 42 when he took office.

 Expansion

 MLB called for a four-team expansion to take place in 1971 at the 1967 Winter Meetings, the first expansion since 1962.
 However, there was a complication: influential U.S. Senator Stuart Symington of Missouri was irate over the American League's approval of Kansas City Athletics owner Charles O. Finley's arrangement to move his team to Oakland, California, for the 1968 season.
 This happened even though Finley had just signed a deal to play at Municipal Stadium at AL president Joe Cronin's behest, and Jackson County, Missouri, had just issued public bonds to build a stadium, the future Royals Stadium (now Kauffman Stadium), which would be completed in 1973.

-Symington drew up legislation to remove baseball's anti-trust exemption, and threatened to pursue its passage if Kansas City did not get a new team.
-The Leagues agreed and moved expansion up to 1969, with the AL putting one of its new franchises in Kansas City.
+Symington drew up legislation to remove baseball's anti-trust exemption and threatened to pursue its passage if Kansas City did not get a new team.
+The leagues agreed and moved expansion up to 1969, with the AL putting one of its new franchises in Kansas City, Missouri.
 Ewing Kauffman won the bidding for that franchise, naming it the Kansas City Royals, after the local American Royal livestock show.
-The other AL team was awarded to Seattle.
-A consortium led by Dewey Soriano and William Daley won the bidding for the Seattle franchise, and named it the Seattle Pilots, a salute to the harbor pilots of the Puget Sound maritime industry and to the city's place in the aviation industry.
+The other AL team was awarded to Seattle, Washington.
+A consortium led by Dewey Soriano and William Daley won the bidding for the Seattle franchise and named it the Seattle Pilots, a salute to the harbor pilots of the Puget Sound maritime industry and to the city's place in the aviation industry.